Boys (Japanese musical): Boys: Through the Darkness (2023)

-The setting is set several decades in the near future, and the story is about a group of boys who are arrested in the chaos of war-torn Japan or imprisoned in a juvenile prison for committing crimes in order to survive, and who decide to escape from the prison who rules with violence and their unreasonable circumstances.
+The setting is set several decades in the near future, and the story is about a group of boys who are arrested in the chaos of war-torn Japan or imprisoned in a juvenile prison for committing crimes to survive, and who decide to escape from the prison who rules with violence and their unreasonable circumstances.
 The war scene at the beginning of the film was taken from the actual Russian invasion of Ukraine.
 Note that the "tub dance," which was an annual performance of this series, was cut in this production in light of recent circumstances.
 Also, one of the highlights of the show is a scene in which two rival boys face off against each other in a giant skipping rope competition.
 In the showtime of the second act after the main program, in addition to "Jirettante Ne" by Jr. and "Too Simple Love Song" by Uchis, the bishonen performed a new song "Flicky" (choreographed by Hikaru Iwamoto).